Top 9 AI Productivity Tools for Digital Workflow Management

 Image Source: buffer.com

-In addition to scheduling, it features an AI assistant that handles the creative aspects of posting.
-This means it can generate ideas, draft posts, or adjust content for different channels.
+In addition to scheduling, Buffer includes an AI assistant that helps with the creative side of posting.
+It can generate ideas, draft posts, rewrite content, and adapt copy for different channels without making you switch to other tools.

 Key Features

-• Multi-channel scheduling – Manage posts across Instagram, Facebook, LinkedIn, TikTok, and more.
+• Multi-channel scheduling – Manage posts on Instagram, Facebook, LinkedIn, TikTok, and more.

 • Visual calendar – Plan campaigns and see everything at a glance.